The sponsor’s role: fund the HSe4Metrics platform

 And keep an open mind: if sponsorship cost seems prohibitive, that should be no obstacle to creative thinking—simply ask a federal agency to form a public–private partnership and provide the funding.
 Moreover, with or without such a partnership, the sponsorship cost may be insignificant relative to the potential enhancements in key corporate metrics, including free cash flow, brand equity strength, and sustained shareholder value creation.

-In a letter to JPMorgan shareholders, CEO Jamie Dimon highlighted a $30 billion commitment to a JPMorgan initiative aimed at advancing societal good—a figure that likely surprised many of his CEO peers, who are more comfortable at $30 million.
+In a letter to JPMorgan shareholders, CEO Jamie Dimon highlighted a $30 billion commitment to a JPMorgan initiative aimed at advancing societal good—a figure that likely stunned many of his CEO peers, who are more comfortable at $30 million.
 Dimon urged major corporations to follow his lead, while also cautioning that the outcome of true innovation is inherently uncertain.

 Proprietary protections for the sponsor